onify/install/containers.md

 | ONIFY\_api\_externalUrl        | /api/v2                                              | n/a                                      | n/a                                      | n/a                                               | n/a                                                     |

 ### Explanation

+Here we explain the meaning of the different DEPLOYMENT settings.

 | What            | Meaning                                                                                        |
 | --------------- | ---------------------------------------------------------------------------------------------- |